petermartens98/Doom-Reinforcement-Learning-Models/README.md

 # VizDoom-Reinforcement-Learning-Model

-Reinforced Learning / CNN model trained to play Doom within the VizDoom gym environment
+Reinforcement Learning / CNN model trained to play Doom within the VizDoom gym environment, for a variety of scenarios and complexities.